bchurchill/pldi19-equivalence-checker/README.md

 ## TSVC benchmarks (Sections 5.1, 5.2)

- 1. Navigate to ~/equivalence-checker/pldi19/TSVC
+ 1. Navigate to `~/equivalence-checker/pldi19/TSVC`
- 2. Run 'make'.
+ 2. Run `make`.
 This will build the benchmarks in clean.c with each of gcc -O1 ("baseline"), gcc -O3 ("gcc") and clang -O3 ("llvm").
- 3. Run 'make tcgen'.
+ 3. Run `make tcgen`.
 This randomly generates a new set of test cases for the TSVC benchmarks using a utility we have specifically constructed for this purpose.
 All benchmarks use the same set of test cases, except s176 uses fewer.
- 4. Run 'cat benchmarks' to see the list of available benchmarks.
+ 4. Run `cat benchmarks` to see the list of available benchmarks.
  5. To run a benchmark, use

 ```